-Driving sustainability for Black-owned local media through technology
+Driving sustainability for Black-owned local media through technology, business transformation

 BloomLab on social media

 Technology is a roadblock for many local media companies as they work to transform to a digital future.
-The Knight x LMA BloomLab will tackle that obstacle head-on during a three-year immersive experience with 26 Black-owned local media outlets, with initial funding of $3.2 million from the John S. and James L. Knight Foundation.
-The publications will receive technology grants of $50,000, with additional funding expected to increase those amounts.
+The Knight x LMA BloomLab tackles that obstacle head-on during a three-year immersive experience with 26 Black-owned local media outlets, with funding of $3.2 million from the John S. and James L. Knight Foundation.
+The publications will receive technology grants of up to $50,000.

 The Knight x LMA BloomLab is an extension of LMA’s Digital Transformation Lab for Black publishers that launched in early 2019.
 That lab helped drive digital revenue and audience growth, along with new product launches such as newsletters, for five Black publishers.

-The new Lab will include three full-time dedicated staff members who will work with the publishers on an everyday basis.
+The lab includes three full-time dedicated staff members who work with the publishers every day.
 The entire Local Media Association/Local Media Foundation team will also be involved in the BloomLab as subject-matter experts in areas such as reader revenue, branded content, philanthropic funding and more.

-The Lab will start with the 10 publishers that make up Word In Black, including The Atlanta Voice, New York Amsterdam News, Houston Defender, Washington Informer, St. Louis American, AFRO News, Seattle Medium, Sacramento Observer, Michigan Chronicle and Dallas Weekly.
+The lab started with the 10 publishers that make up Word In Black, including The Atlanta Voice, New York Amsterdam News, Houston Defender, Washington Informer, St. Louis American, AFRO News, Seattle Medium, Sacramento Observer, Michigan Chronicle and Dallas Weekly.
+Two other cohorts of eight publications each have since joined the lab.

-Additional funding is expected, allowing us to increase the technology stipends from $50,000 per publisher to $80,000, and add more cohorts of Black-owned local media organizations.
+Additional funding is expected, allowing us to increase the technology stipends, provide additional consulting and subject-matter expertise, and add more cohorts of Black-owned local media organizations.
 Interested funders should contact Nancy Lane, LMA/LMF CEO, at nancy.lane@localmedia.org.

 Lab focus areas: